iamfabo/dellemc/data_domain/replace_ssl_cert.md

 ![image](https://github.com/iamfabo/dell/assets/60046736/6f9547f2-b2a8-4526-b9c4-df67880e9687)

 ## Access the CSR from the ddvar directory
-This can be achieved by creating a CIFS share of the ddvar directory
+This can be achieved by setting up a CIFS share of the ddvar directory

 DD System Manager -> Protocols -> CIFS

 ![image](https://github.com/user-attachments/assets/bf394035-2fee-47ff-8806-ea31230d6343)

 ## Import signed certificate
 Sign the CSR by your CA